 - Ancient cultures (mostly civilisations of Egypt and Central America).

-Napier Art Deco Buildings with Maori Motif
+Napier Art Deco buildings with Māori motif

-The integration of Maori motifs with the Art Deco features gives Napier Art Deco a distinctive flavour found nowhere else.
-It is uniquely New Zealand.
+Of course, New Zealand makes it unique.
+That is to say, the integration of Māori motifs with artistic features gives Art Deco in Napier a distinctive flavour found nowhere else.
 Much of this design is the work of local architect Louis Hay.

-Art Deco Art Nouveau
+Art Deco vs Art Nouveau

-Tremains Art Deco Weekend
+Napier Art Deco Festival

-Like a scene from Back to the Future, Napier’s Art Deco district steps back in time for one weekend each February.
-It’s a Napier Art Deco festival that attracts over 40,000 people over four days.
-(In comparison, the town’s population is 57,000.)
-Visitors and residents don Art Deco costumes all weekend long and enjoy events like vintage car parades, Art Deco fashion shows, outdoor concerts, and Great-Gatsby-themed picnics and dances.
+Visitors and residents don Art Deco costumes all weekend long and enjoy events like vintage car parades, Art Deco fashion shows, outdoor concerts, and Great Gatsby themed picnics and dances.
 If you are thinking about heading to this Napier art deco weekend, you might want to book your hotel now.

-Practical Information on Visiting Art Deco Buildings in Napier
+Tip on Art Deco in Napier

 - Many of the building interiors are not open to the public without a tour.